scalyr/dataset-addon-for-splunk/README.md

 For all queries, be sure to `"`wrap the entire query in double quotes, and use `'`single quotes`'` inside`"` or double quotes `\"`escaped with a backslash`\"`, as shown in the following examples.

+For powerqueries using timebucket functions, return the time field as `timestamp`.
+This field is use to timestamp events in Splunk as `_time`.

+### Search Examples
 Query Example:
 `| dataset method=query search="serverHost = * AND Action = 'allow'" maxcount=50 starttime=10m endtime=1m`